theman-oj10/CareerSync/docs/DeveloperGuide.md

 * **JSON**: JavaScript Object Notation.
 A lightweight data-interchange format that is human-readable.
 * **Mainstream OS**: Mainstream Operating Systems.
 Refers to Windows, Linux, Unix and MacOS.
 * **UI**: User Interface.
 The point where a user and a software application meet and interact.
+* **CLI**: Command-Line Interface.
+Allows users to interact with a computer program or operating system by typing text-based commands into a terminal or console.

 --------------------------------------------------------------------------------------------------------------------